halait/sourcebase/README.md

 # Sourcebase
-My freelance marketing website, made with Hugo.
+A website to promote my freelance services, made with Hugo.
 Visit [https://sourcebase.ca](https://sourcebase.ca/) to see it live.